-Old-age grant: The insured does not meet the qualifying conditions for the pension but has at least 100 weeks of contributions in the last 4 years.
+Old-age grant: Paid if the insured does not satisfy the qualifying conditions for the pension but has at least 100 weeks of contributions in the last 4 years.

-Disability pension: Payable for the permanent or prolonged loss of over 2/3 of working capacity with 250 weeks of contributions (reduced by 20 contributions for each year the insured is younger than age 35), including 100 weeks in the last 3 years before the onset of disability.
+Disability pension: Paid for the permanent or prolonged loss of over 2/3 of working capacity with at least 250 weeks of contributions (reduced by 20 contributions for each year the insured is younger than age 35), including 100 weeks in the last 3 years before the disability began.
 There is no qualifying period for a disability caused by an accident.

-Partial disability pension: The loss of between 25% and 66.6% of working capacity.
+Partial disability pension: Paid for an assessed degree of disability of between 25% and 66.6%.

-Disability grant: For an assessed degree of disability of between 5% and 25%.
+Disability grant: Paid for an assessed degree of disability of between 5% and 24%.

-Survivor pension: The insured met the qualifying conditions for a pension or was a pensioner at the time of death.
-There is no qualifying period if the death is caused by an accident.
+Survivor pension: The insured satisfied the qualifying conditions for a pension or was a pensioner at the time of death.
+There is no qualifying period if the death is caused by an accident

-Eligible survivors are a widow older than age 45 or with children; a partner older than age 45 or with children and who cohabited with the deceased for at least 2 years; a widower older than age 60 or disabled; and children younger than age 14 (age 18 if a student, no limit if disabled).
-A widow or partner younger than age 45 receives a lump sum payment.
+Eligible survivors are a widow older than age 45 or at any age with children; a partner older than age 45 or at any age with children and who cohabited with the deceased for at least 2 years; a widower older than age 60 or disabled; and children younger than age 14 (age 18 if a student, no limit if disabled).
+A widow or partner younger than age 45 receives a lump sum.

-Survivor grant: The insured did not meet the qualifying period for a pension but had at least 100 weeks of contributions during the last 4 years.
+Survivor grant: The insured did not satisfy the qualifying period for a pension but had at least 100 weeks of contributions during the last 4 years.

-Eligible survivors are a widow older than age 45 or with children; a partner older than age 45 or with children and who cohabited with the deceased for at least 2 years; a widower older than age 60 or disabled; and children younger than age 14 (age 18 if a student, no limit if disabled).
+Eligible survivors are a widow older than age 45 or at any age with children; a partner older than age 45 or at any age with children and who cohabited with the deceased for at least 2 years; a widower older than age 60 or disabled; and children younger than age 14 (age 18 if a student, no limit if disabled).